Saumya40-codes/k8s-visualizer/README.md

    go run main.go
    ```

-2. In a new terminal, start the frontend development server: (If it hasn't already.
-By default frontend server should automatically start when you do step.
-1)
+2. In a new terminal, start the frontend development server.
    ```
    cd ui
    npm run dev